tristanlatr/WPWatcher/README.md

 ## In a Nutshell
   - Scan multiple sites with WPScan
   - Define reporting emails addresses for every configured site individually and globally
-  - Mail messages are divided in "Warnings", "Alerts", "Informations" and eventually "Errors"
+  - Mail messages are divided in "Warnings", "Alerts", "Fixed" items, "Informations" and eventually "Errors"
-  - Mail notification and verbosity can be configred in config file, WPScan output can be attached to emails.
+  - Mail notification and verbosity can be configred in config file, additionnaly WPScan output can be attached to emails.
+  - Scan sites continuously at defined interval and handled VulDB API limit.
   - Local log file can be configured and also lists all the findings
   - Define false positives strings for every configured site individually and globally
   - Define WPScan arguments for every configured site individually and globally